sirech/shell/zshrc/README.markdown

 _~/shell_.
 Change the __SHELL_DIR__ in the _zsh_ file if you want to use another directory.

-2. Run `ln -s ~/shell/zshrc/zsh ~/.zshrc` (modified for your directory).

-3. Add settings for a specific machine by creating a file in the machine directory with the name returned by the _ehostname_ command.
-This file can contain specific settings, like aliases for the folders in the machine.
+2. Run the `~/shell/zshrc/isntall.zsh` script.
+This script sets the appropriate symlink and downloads extra repos (_oh-my-zsh_ and _zsh-completions_).

+### Setting zsh as the default shell

+Run: `chsh -s /bin/zsh`

+### Settings for a specific os

-3. Check if your os is included by looking for the result of `uname -s` in the bashrc file.
+Check if your os is included by looking for the result of `uname -s` in the bashrc file.
 If your os is not there, create a file and link it from there.